LiamDawe/steamdeck_spamblock/README.md

 # Contributing

 * To have a site accepted in a pull request, please list examples of their spamminess.
-* Please add the site to the PLAIN_LIST as well in your PR.
+* Please add the site to the `PLAIN_LIST` as well in your PR.
-* If able, please run the `./regenerate_filters.sh` script to update the LIST file with filters for the newly added site.
+* Please don't edit the `LIST` file manualy, as it is automaticaly generated.
+* If tou know what you are doing, edit `regenerate_filters.sh ` to add new search engine

 # What Search Engines Are Accepted?